 [Heading amended by No. 40 of 1987 s.
 63.]

-134. Count of votes — how conducted
+134. Count of votes, rules for conducting

 The result of the polling shall be ascertained by scrutiny of the ballot papers and by count of the votes in accordance with Division (4a) or (4b), as the case may require, and shall be conducted in the presence of any candidate or scrutineer that may be present in the following manner: